SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 The most popular way to take a note is by *writing*.
 Text is the most practical due to easy access to tools that perform the task and the speed of reviewing them.
 Despite the reputation of written notes, it is not a requirement that notes be taken in this way.
 An audio recording, a video, or even a drawing or a small diagram can be a note.
 Notes taken in audiovisual format will be referred to as *multimedia* notes.

 Audio recordings are popular; many people like to leave notes with their voice on a device capable of capturing and storing audio.
-They are more practical in situations where writing is not possible but you want to record a thought or reminder before it is lost from short-term memory.
+They are more practical in situations where writing is not possible but we want to record a thought or reminder before it is lost from short-term memory.

-Similarly, you can record an instructional video to represent a note.
+Similarly, we can record an instructional video to represent a note.
 Videos (given the ease of filming today) are perfect for storing complex activities and explanations that take advantage of visual perception.

 We will also mention the use of diagrams as a note-taking method.
 Using them helps store related information more quickly and easily than with simple text.
-Furthermore, in some diagrams (such as mind maps), you can add images to facilitate understanding and record something in a visual format.
+Furthermore, in some diagrams (such as mind maps), we can add images to facilitate understanding and record something in a visual format.
 We will learn more about diagrams in C.2.1 (Diagrams).

 Taking multimedia notes is not a faster and easier task than writing.
 The difference with multimedia notes lies in the complexity of taking or editing them.
 If we make a mistake while speaking, we have to record again, and video editing is also complicated.
 Regardless of the format, notes must be **concise, coherent, and coordinated**.